MorePanda123/TubeRRT/README.md

 # Tube-RRT*
 Tube-RRT*: Efficient Homotopic Path Planning for Swarm Robotics Passing-Through Large-Scale Obstacle Environments

 **Tube-RRT*** is an efficient homotopic pah planning algorithm that builds upon and improves the Rapidly exploring Random Tree (RRT) algorithm.
-Tube-RRT* is specifically designed to generate homotopic paths for the trajectories in the virtual tube, strategically considering opening volume and tube length to mitigate swarm congestion and ensure agile navigation.
+Tube-RRT* is specifically designed to generate homotopic paths for the trajectories in the virtual tube, strategically considering the opening volume and tube length to mitigate swarm congestion and ensure agile navigation.

 ![图片](pic/path1.png "homotopic path")
 ![图片](pic/path2.png "homotopic path2")